 Use Azure Monitor logs to monitor HDInsight clusters

-Azure Monitor logs is a service in Azure Monitor that monitors your cloud and on-premises environments to maintain their availability and performance.
-It collects data generated by resources in your cloud and on-premises environments and from other monitoring tools to provide analysis across multiple sources.
+Azure Monitor logs is an Azure Monitor service that monitors your cloud and on-premises environments.
+The monitoring is to maintain their availability and performance.
+It collects data generated by resources in your cloud, on-premises environments and from other monitoring tools.
+The data is used to provide analysis across multiple sources.

 This article was recently updated to use the term Azure Monitor logs instead of Log Analytics.
 Log data is still stored in a Log Analytics workspace and is still collected and analyzed by the same Log Analytics service.
 We are updating the terminology to better reflect the role of logs in Azure Monitor.
 See Azure Monitor terminology changes for details.